ME1682/TimeFT/README.md

 ```

 ## Acknowledge
-Special thanks to the following repositories for their invaluable code and prompt.
+Special thanks to the following repositories for their invaluable code.

 Our code are partially adapted from [Time-Series-Library](https://github.com/thuml/Time-Series-Library) and [TimeMosaic](https://github.com/BenchCouncil/TimeMosaic).